brandur/sorg/content/articles/aws-intrinsic-static.md

 ### Periodic rebuilds with lambda (#lambda)

+**Update:** While the use of Lambda is still possible (and is still the most flexible option), Travis now allows you to configure cron jobs.
+This option is functionally the same as rebuilds via Lambda, but will take much less time to set up.
+From the project's page in the Travis web interface, navigate to **Settings**, scroll down, and create a cron job for the **master** branch with an interval like **daily**.

 One final (and optional) step in the process is to set up an AWS lambda script that will be triggered by a periodic cron and which will tell Travis to rebuild your repository.
 If you tell Travis to notify you on build failures in